Non-NeutralZero/notebook/content/posts/pyspark-jupyter-docker.md

 menu = "main"
 parent = "tutorials"
 +++

-# Running PySpark & Jupyter With Docker
-How to set up a development environment around pyspark and jupyter using docker

 Thanks to the Jupyter community, it's now much easier to run PySpark on Jupyter using Docker.
 There are two ways you can do this : 1. the "direct" way and 2. the customized way.